-Counter-conditioning and desensitization is proven way to help dogs build confidence and the key to success for helping your shy dog overcome their fears.
+Counter-conditioning and desensitization are proven ways to help dogs build confidence and are the keys to success for helping your shy dog overcome their fears.

 The key to making your shy or fearful dog less afraid is increased socialization.
-Exposure at comfortable levels to new people, places, and things a ton of treats, love, and patience.
+Exposure at comfortable levels to new people, places, and things along with a ton of treats, love, and patience.

 Here is a quick guide on how to Break the Ice with your shy dog.

-Regardless of age, you can improve almost any phobia or fear — the trick is to go slowly and use great treats!
-Just getting your dog to learn to relax enough to eat treats in the presence of new people, environments, places, and things can do wondering in turning around a fearful situation!
+Regardless of your dog’s age, you can improve almost any phobia or fear — the trick is to go slowly and use great treats!
+Just getting your dog to learn to relax enough to eat treats in the presence of new people, environments, places, and things can do wonders in turning around a fearful situation!